 The Company's objectives when managing its capital are to ensure that there are adequate capital resources to safeguard the Company's ability to continue as a going concern, meet capital expenditures required for its continued operations, and to maintain a flexible capital structure which optimizes the cost of capital within a framework of acceptable risk.
 The Company manages its capital structure and adjusts it as appropriate given changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust its capital structure, the Company may issue new shares, issue new debt or acquire or dispose of assets.
-With the exception of certain restrictive covenants included in the Credit
+With the exception of certain restrictive covenants included in the Credit Facility, the Company is not subject to externally imposed capital requirements.
+The Company's Board of Directors (the "Board") does not establish quantitative return on capital criteria for management, but rather relies on the management team's expertise to sustain future development of the business.

-&lt;sup>6 The information in this section is based on information provided by Cresco to Harborside, and is based on Cresco's shareholdings of Harborside as at the closing date of the Sublime Acquisition.
+4 The information in this section is based on information provided by Cresco to Harborside, and is based on Cresco's shareholdings of Harborside as at the closing date of the Sublime Acquisition.